kirui93/ScenTrees.jl/docs/src/index.md

 3. `Tree Approximation`: It returns a valuated probability scenario tree that approximates the stochastic process in the best possible way.
 The function `TreeApproximation!(Tree([BStructure],dimension),ProcessFunction,NoOfIterations,pNorm,rWasserstein)` takes:
 	* A scenario tree object from the `Tree()` function with a certain branching structure,
 	* A process function that we want to approximate,
-	* The numbe of iterations,
+	* The number of iterations,
 	* Choice of the norm (Example: `max=0,sum=1,Euclidean=2 (default)`), and
 	* Wasserstein parameter (`rWasserstein = 2 (default)`)